 Visitor registration and identification tags

 All visitors must register and complete the relevant section in the Visitor Register to be able to access QCA office space away from Reception.
-Each visitor will be issued with and must wear the Visitor Access tag at all times while on QCA premises and must identify themselves if requested by a QCA staff member at any time.
+Each visitor will be issued with, and must wear the Visitor Access tag at all times while on QCA premises and must identify themselves if requested by a QCA staff member at any time.

 At the completion of the day visit, the visitor is to be escorted to Reception to complete the Visitor Register by signing out and returning the Visitor Access tag.
 Visitors are required to register each time they visit for any purpose even if they may need to visit on consecutive days.